-\Editors' Note: On March 26, 2024, the USPTO proposed a single new fee of \$350 per class for electronic applications with descriptions in the PTO's Acceptable Identification of Goods and Services Manual.
-Otherwise, each class of goods and services in an application would cost an extra \$200 per class.
-The proposal for paper applications was \$850 per class.
-Additionally, a separate \$200 per class was proposed for every 1,000 characters over 1,000 characters in an application's description of goods or services.
-See Federal Register :: Setting and Adjusting Trademark Fees During Fiscal Year 2025.
+The fee for Section 1 and 44 applications is \$350 per class for electronic applications if they use descriptions in the PTO's Acceptable Identification of Goods and Services Manual.
+Otherwise, each class of goods and services costs an extra \$200 per class.
+The fee for paper applications is \$850 per class.
+The fee for Madrid extension applications is \$600 per class.
+Additionally, for all applications a separate \$200 per class is charged for every 1,000 characters over 1,000 characters in the description of goods or services for any application.

 Page 220.
-Delete the last three sentences of Editors' Note and substitute the following text:
+Delete text of Editors' Note and substitute the following text: